OCHA-DAP/hdx-python-api/docs/main.md

 configuration is used for any configuration specific to your project.

-The default logging configuration reads a configuration file internal to the library that sets up an coloured console handler outputting at DEBUG level and a file handler writing to errors.log at ERROR level.
+The default logging configuration reads a configuration file internal to the library that sets up an coloured console handler outputting at INFO level and a file handler writing to errors.log at ERROR level.

 ## Facades